ezpaarse-project/ezpaarse/doc/development/tools.md

 ## pkbvalidator

-Check the validity of a knowledge base for a publisher's platform.
+Checks the validity of a knowledge base for a publisher's platform.
 This file must conform to the KBART format.

 This command checks the following: